New waste service frequently asked questions (FAQs)

 Where should I put my wheelie bins for collection?

 Present your bin at the boundary of your property for collection by 7am on your scheduled collection day.
 This is usually the front of the property.
+If practical to do so, you can put the bins out ready for collection the night before your collection day.
 A limited number of properties will need different arrangements.
 This will be agreed in discussion with SUEZ waste collection crews.
 Please contact us at NewWasteService@southend.gov.uk so your individual circumstances can be reviewed and discussed with Suez.

 If you forget to put your bin on the edge of your property and it is not collected, the collection crew will not be able to return.
 You will need to wait until your next collection.